devslopes/blockchat/README.md

  ![project](readme-assets/project-status-1.png?raw=true "project")

- 7. Grab the public key data and put it in the `genesis.json` file in the `validators` array.
+ 7. Grab the public key data from each validator json file and put it in the `genesis.json` file in the `validators` array.
 It might look similar to:

  ```
  {